kaziimtiaz29/project1/README.md

 the main functions  in the table (meal) are it allows customers to :

-1) insert name of food
+* insert name of food
-2) the category of meal
+* the category of meal
-3) quantity/amount
+* quantity/amount

 these three functions are satifying the CREATE task.

+next I have the option of viewing the meals that has been ordered which are saved once the meals are selected.

+*in the tables' section the customer can book table and *selected how many people are there and how man seats needed.
+*here they can combine the tables relationship and show which meal is selected for this table.

 ![blue](https://cdn.images.express.co.uk/img/dynamic/footballteams/x256/20.png)